Palashio/libra/README.md

 ***

 This will generate a dataset of apples and oranges by parsing google images, prepprocess the dataset appropriately and then fit it to a Convolutional Neural Network.
+All images are reduced to a standard (224, 224, 3) size using a traditional OpenCV resizing algorithm.

 ```python
 newClient.classGenQuery('apples', 'oranges')